-3. The pressurization control switch unit controls:- - (1) The air supply valve actuator, located at the top of the centre fuselage of the rear spar frame. - (2) The air extractor valve solenoid situated on the forward face of frame 14. - (3) The temperature control valve actuator located in the hood fairing.
+3. The pressurization control switch unit controls:-

+- (1) The air supply valve actuator, located at the top of the centre fuselage aft of the rear spar frame. - (2) The air extractor valve solenoid situated on the forward face of the diaphragm aft of the hood.